 If you have a disability, you can apply for a disability-friendly room.
 It is a good idea to contact the Housing Foundation via email well in advance so that we can ensure that we have reserved enough rooms.

 The Housing Foundation reserves disability-friendly rooms at Bispebjerg Kollegium, Dyrlægevej kollegium and Rebslagervej kollegium.
 The cost is approximately between DKK 6000-11000 (including utilities, furniture, etc.).
 If you need special equipment, it is up to you to purchase and install it.
 You must remove the equipment and bring the room back to its original appearance prior to departure.
 The Housing Foundation is unfortunately not usually able to offer housing for personal assistants.

 There are relatively few of these rooms and therefore we cannot guarantee that there are any suitable vacancies.
 We evaluate each application case by case, and only disabilities which directly impair your access to housing (e.g. wheelchair usage, unable to climb stairs, etc.) are accepted as valid reasons for an application.
 You can see the steps for applying for a disability-friendly room in the Booking Manual.

 We offer accommodation for students attending summer courses at the University of Copenhagen in the months of July and August.

-Summer students can only rent a room/apartment for a minimum of 1 month and up to a maximum of 2 months.
-The booking system can be set to search within the following rental periods:
+Summer students can only rent for a minimum of 1 month and up to a maximum of 2 months.
+Below are the different rental periods:

 – July 1st – July 31st